HEX Lab

 Imagineering novel languages for the communication between human(s) and machine(s)

-We adopt a holistic perspectivce on machine intelligence emphasizing on AI-driven technologies that enable meaningful collaboration between humans and machines.
-Therefore, we operate at the intersections of the fields of human-computer interaction, artificial intelligence, extended reality, robotics, and medicine.
+We adopt a holistic perspective on machine intelligence, emphasizing AI-driven technologies that enable meaningful collaboration between humans and machines.
+Therefore, we operate at the intersections of human-computer interaction, artificial intelligence, extended reality, robotics, and medicine.
+Exemplary research areas include AI-based assistance systems for surgical procedures, systems for diagnosing diseases and disorders, telepresence procedures, and robot-assisted rehabilitation measures.

 People